 - The note contains both the pre-op and post-op diagnoses (just in case it has changed).

-- The note contains CPT terminology as much as possible but not the CPT code itself (sometimes, this clashes with billing codes)
+- Operative note contains CPT terminology as much as possible but not the CPT code itself (sometimes, this clashes with billing codes)

 - The note has at least a few sentences about “Indications for Surgery” that your coders can use

-- The note has “Complexity” section that buttresses your claim for payment
+- Surgeon’s operative note has “Complexity” section that buttresses your claim for payment

 - Finally, the note, of course, has to have the description of the surgery